Azure/acr/docs/container-registry-tasks-overview.md

     when: ["funcTests"]
   - cmd: {{.Run.Registry}}/functions/helm upgrade helloworld ./helm/helloworld/ --reuse-values --set helloworld.image={{.Run.Registry}}/helloworld:{{.Run.ID}}
 ```

-Through ACR Tasks, developers can:

-- **[build](container-registry-task-ref-build.md)** containers using familiar syntax of `docker build`
-- **[cmd](container-registry-task-ref-cmd.md)** to run a container as a function, enabling parameters passed to the container [ENTRYPOINT]. `cmd` supports  run parameters including ports, volumes and other familiar `docker run` parameters, enabling unit and functional testing with concurrent container execution.
-- **[push](container-registry-task-ref-push.md)** newly built images to a registry, including ACR, Docker hub and other private registries.

-## ACR Task Common Scenarios

-The most common scenarios include:

-- Building, tagging and pushing 1 or more container images; in series or in parallel.
-- Running and capturing unit test and code coverage results.
-- Running and capturing functional tests.
-ACR Tasks supports running multiple container,s executing a series of requests between them.
-- Task based execution, including pre/post steps of a container build.
-- Deploying 1 or more containers with your favorite deployment engine to your target environment.

 ## ACR Tasks Support the 3 Primary Phases of Development